 - Do not cut your own toenails.
-There are foot care specialists available who can help you. - There are clinics provided by pharmacies, Victorian Order of Nurses for Canada (VON), and Diabetes Clinics.
-Ask a member of your health care team to help you find resources in your area. - If you need more care, you may need to visit a podiatrist (foot doctor).
+There are foot care specialists available who can help you. - There are clinics provided by pharmacies, Victorian Order of Nurses (VON), and Diabetes Clinics.
+Ask a member of your health care team to help you find resources in your area. - In more complicated cases, you may need to visit a podiatrist (foot doctor) to manage your foot care.
 You will need a referral from your primary health care provider.